-2. My estimate is a conservative one.
+- 2. My estimate is a conservative one.
 Recent evidence, as discussed in the reports of Professors Lindzen, Happer, and Spencer, suggest that the IPCC climate sensitivity is overstated.
 Roy Spencer notes that historical observed warming has been much less than climate models predicted.
 This raises questions about whether the range of climate sensitivity suggested by the IPCC is too high.
 William Happer (2015) argues that climate sensitivity is likely to be 1, which would be the effect of just increasing carbon dioxide alone.
 He argues there are no positive feedbacks from this forcing which would cause the climate sensitivity to be higher.
-Richard Lindzen (2015) argues in his testimony that the climate sensitivity is 1.5 (as Dr. Lindzen and others have suggested), the SCC lies between \$0.30 and \$0.80/ton, as shown in Table 2 of the Report.
-If the climate sensitivity value is 2.0, the SCC lies between \$1.10 and \$2.00/ton, as shown in Table 2.

-3. It would be inadvisable to adopt the current Federal SCC as estimated by the Federal Interagency Working Group on Social Cost of Carbon (IWG).
+Richard Lindzen (2015) argues in his testimony that the climate sensitivity could be between 0.85C and 1.5C and is very likely less than 2C.
+If the climate sensitivity is 1.5 (as Dr. Lindzen and others have suggested), the SCC lies between \$0.30 and \$0.80/ton, as shown in Table 2 of the Report.
+If the climate sensitivity value is 2.0, the SCC lies between \$1.10 and \$2.00/ton, as shown in Table 2. - 3.
+It would be inadvisable to adopt the current Federal SCC as estimated by the Federal Interagency Working Group on Social Cost of Carbon (IWG).
 Although well intentioned, the IWG made numerous theoretical and modeling errors and significantly overestimated the SCC.